spf13/viper/README.md

 // Config file found and successfully parsed
 ```

-*NOTE:* You can also have a file without an extension and specify the format programmaticaly.
+*NOTE [since 1.6]:* You can also have a file without an extension and specify the format programmaticaly.
 For those configuration files that lie in the home of the user without any extension like `.bashrc`

 ### Writing Config Files